reportportal/docs/src/md/src/GettingStarted/Integrations.md

 1. Log in to ReportPortal as Admin, PM, Member, Customer or Operator

-2. Go to a step view
+2. Go to a Step view

 3. Choose a needed item